Music Department – University Studies Associate in Fine Arts in Music (A10700)

 Our graduates have successfully transferred to senior institutions in North Carolina and out-of-state to pursue careers as choir and band directors, performers, audio engineers, music merchandisers, and ministers of music.

-Many of the best sounds on the campus of Sandhills Community College come from the practice rooms, the studios, the classrooms, and the 700-seat Owens Auditorium where both music majors and non-majors participate in a variety of campus and community performances.
+Many of the best sounds on the campus of Sandhills Community College come from the practice rooms, the studios, the classrooms, and the newly remodeled Owens Auditorium in the Bradshaw Performing Arts Center (opening November 2019) where both music majors and non-majors participate in a variety of campus and community performances.

 Associate Professor Ryan Book, Department Chair Fine Arts